HarmanPC/harm-bot/COMMANDS.md

 # Other commands
 `.mail [user], [message]` - Sends the user your mail.

-`.checkmail` - Checks your last mail.
+`.checkmail` - Checks your pending mail.

 `.seen [user]` - Shows when the user had been last seen.